UniversalDependencies/docs/_akk/index.md

 ### Tags

-* In this Akkadian treebank, 13 universal tags have been used.
+* In [RIAO](../treebanks/akk_RIAO/index.html), 13 universal tags have been used.
-* The tags AUX, INTJ, PUNCT, SYM are not used.
+* The tags AUX, INTJ, PUNCT, SYM were not used.

 ### Nominal Features